thiDucTran/frigateHomeAssistant/README.md

   improve_contrast: False
 ```
 ### 3.2.2 Install
-I installed Frigate via `Docker` and starts it with `docker compose --file /home/ubuntuuser/Downloads/frigate-compose.yaml up --detach` where `frigate-compose.yaml` is as below
+I installed Frigate on the mentioned old laptop via `Docker` and starts it with `docker compose --file /home/ubuntuuser/Downloads/frigate-compose.yaml up --detach` where `frigate-compose.yaml` is as below.

+Also, as mentioned, I am using an external USB harddrive (plugged into the old laptop) for video recordings storage.
+If you are running Linux, look into [`fstab`](https://www.redhat.com/sysadmin/etc-fstab) regarding mounting; your `/etc/fstab` would have something like this `UUID=99c6a3d7-392c-41cf-8dbe-4c93f8abce0d  /home/ubuntuuser/Downloads/cameraStuff    ext4    defaults,errors=remount-ro 0 1`
 ```yaml
 version: "3.9"
 services: